CostaLab/CimpleG/README.md

 ![](man/figures/README-deconv_bar_plt-1.png)<!-- -->

+## Benchmarking example

-### this example is a little more advanced
+### This example is a little more advanced

 #### first lets create additional deconvolution results so that we can compare them

 In this example, we’ll create two additional models made with CimpleG.
 One using only hypermethylated signatures, and the other using 3 CpGs per signature instead of just one.
+Then we will benchmark them against eachother.
+This is similar to the approach that we use in the paper except there we use real data.

 ``` r
 set.seed(42)
 cimpleg_hyper <- CimpleG(
   train_data = train_data,